 Don’t they feel bulky and uncomfortable?

-Ummmm, no. On one of the Facebook groups I’m in for these types of pads we jokeingly call them “fluffy pillows for your vagina” or pillows for short.
-Mostly because they are so soft that it’s feels like you have a pillow under you.
-But when you stand up it feels more like you are just wearing your underwear (at least for me)
+Ummmm, no. On one of the Facebook groups, I’m in for these types of pads we jokingly call them “fluffy pillows for your vagina” or pillows for short.
+Mostly because they are so soft that it feels like you have a pillow under you.
+But when you stand up it feels more like you are just wearing your underwear (at least for me).

-I still recomend wearing one around the house a couple times before your first cycle, that way you know what it feels like (or if you will even notice it).
+I still recommend wearing one around the house a couple of times before your first cycle, that way you know what it feels like (or if you will even notice it).